Magnetic, charge, and transport properties of graphene nanoflakes: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to A. Valli and M. Capone for stimulating discussions.
-The work was performed within the state assignment from the Ministry of Education of Russia (theme "Quantum" AAAA-A18-118020190095-4) and partly supported by RFBR grant 20-02-00252 A. The calculations were performed on the Uran supercomputer at the IMM UB RAS.
+The work was performed within the state assignment from the Ministry of Science and Higher Education of Russia (theme "Quant" AAAA-A18-118020190095-4) and partly supported by RFBR grant 20-02-00252a.
+A. A. Katanin also acknowledges the financial support from the Ministry of Science and Higher Education of the Russian Federation (Agreement No. 075-15-2021-606).
+The calculations were performed on the Uran supercomputer at the IMM UB RAS.